mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 $ ls -l
 $ ls Desktop
 ```
 The `-a` and `-l` are flags.
-Most commands come with optional parameters that change how they function. `ls` by itself with simply output the files and directories in the current directory.
+Most commands come with optional parameters that change how they function. `ls` by itself will simply output the files and directories in the current directory.

 `ls Desktop` will output the files and directories in the `Desktop` directory.